julianlam/feps/fep/844e/fep-844e.md

 An application can advertise its capabilities using the `implements` property on an `Application` object.

 This object might not be an actor.
-The value of `implements` property MUST be an array of `Link` objects, each containing the following properties:
+The value of `implements` property MUST be an array of objects, each containing the following properties:

 - `href` (REQUIRED): the unique identifier of the capability.
 The value MUST be an URI.
 - `name` (RECOMMENDED): the short description of the capability.

+The order of objects in the array is not important.

 Example: